 You will also find regular posts from the Museum on @WSMuseum on Facebook – posts include historic photos and local stories.
 For further information about rentals or research appointments and donations, please contact firstname.lastname@example.org or 1 (905) 727-8954.

-The Whitchurch-Stouffville Public Library is closed to the public however, is offering curbside service.
-Items can be placed on hold using the library catalogue and customers will be notified when they can come pick them up.
-Curbside service will be offered at the Library’s location at 2 Park Drive, using the exterior doors to the leisure centre.
+The Whitchurch-Stouffville Public Library is open to the public.
+Items can still be placed on hold using the library catalogue and customers will be notified when they can come pick them up.
 The library’s external book return is open 24/7.

 The Library is open on the following days and times:

 For up to date information, please visit the Library’s website at www.wsplibrary.ca

 The Latcham Art Centre is closed to the public, but is running in-person, outdoor programs.

 For up to date information, please visit Latcham’s website at latchamartcentre.ca

 Please send all By-Law enforcement inquiries by phone or email only.
 By-Law will not be setting up meetings or facilitating tickets in person, however, it can be done by phone, online or email.
 By-Law will be reviewing all complaints as to whether it is safe to attend that particular property and/or meet with property owners.

 Parking bylaws are still being enforced.
 If any residents have any By-Law questions, please call 905 640 1910 (ex.
 2229) or Customer Service at (905) 640-1900.